nclient/NClient/README.md

 ## How to use?
 To generate a client, you just need to create an interface describing available endpoints and input/output data.
 After that, you can generate and configure the client, using the `ClientProvider`.
 ### Usage with ASP.NET Core
-If you want to generate a client for a ASP.NET web service, then you need to extract an interface for your controller and annotate it with attributes from `NClient.Core.Attributes.Services`.
+If you want to generate a client for a ASP.NET web service, then you need to extract an interface for your controller and annotate it with attributes from `NClient.Core.Attributes`.
 They are very similar to attributes for ASP.NET controllers.
 Follow the steps below:
 #### Step 1: Create controller
 ```C#
 public class WeatherForecastController : ControllerBase